Anthony Tidd

-Anthony Tidd is a British born bass player, composer and music producer, who moved to the United States in 1996.
-A well-known name on the international jazz scene and veteran touring bass player, he has graced stages alongside many staple names including, Steve Coleman, The Roots, Rudresh Mahanthappa, Wayne Krantz, Meshell Ndegeocello, Common, and Jill Scott, to name a few.
-Currently, Tidd regularly tours and records with alto saxophonist Steve Coleman, is the Creative Music Program Director at the Kimmel Center for Performing Arts in Philadelphia, Pennsylvania and is the owner of recording/production studio Tidbit Sonos.
+Anthony Tidd is a British-born bass player, composer, music producer, curator and Guggenheim Fellow who has been based in the United States since 1999.
+A well-known name on the international jazz scene and veteran touring bass player, he has graced stages alongside many staple names, including Steve Coleman, The Roots, Rudresh Mahanthappa, Wayne Krantz, Meshell Ndegeocello, Common, and Jill Scott.
+Currently, Tidd regularly tours and records with alto saxophonist Steve Coleman, is the Creative Music Program Director at the Kimmel Center for the Performing Arts in Philadelphia. and is the owner of recording/production studio Tidbit Sonos.

 Early life

 Anthony Tidd was born in London, England to Trinidadian immigrants.
 At the age of 5 he enrolled at London's prestigious Newham Academy of Music and began studying classical violin.
 Tidd said "There, I got a whole classical background, playing in orchestras and learning how to read music, and they also taught me music theory."
 Tidd went on to learn how to play the electric bass.
 He was enrolled at Newham Academy of Music until age 16 and then he moved on to Thurrock College, followed by Goldsmiths University.